emmah47/course-scheduler/README.md

 - As a user, I want to be able to save my schedules and preferences to file (if I so choose)
 - As a user, I want to be able to load my saved schedules and preferences from file (if I so choose)
 - As a user, I want to be able to delete my saved schedules from file
+- As a user, I want to be able to delete courses from the calendar preview

+### Instructions for Grader:

+- You can generate the first required action related to adding Xs (Courses) to a Y (Schedule) by clicking on the "Make New Schedule" button, selecting the desired courses and setting the preferences, then clicking the "Generate Schedule" button.
+- You can generate the second required action related to adding Xs to a Y by first generating a schedule, and then you can remove courses from the preview schedule by clicking on a section block in the preview, and then clicking on "Delete Course" popup menu.
+Deleting a section will delete all the sections in the schedule with the same courseId.
+- You can locate my visual component by selecting a saved schedule to view the schedule, or by creating a new schedule like described in the bullet point above, and then looking through the previews.
+- You can save the state of my application by pressing the save button on the schedule creation panel to save the preferences, and also by clicking on the "Save Schedule <number> of <number> as..." button that will appear under the schedule preview.
+- You can reload the state of my application by clicking on the "Load" button in the schedule creation window to load the saved preferences.
+The saved schedules load automatically.